ADN-DevTech/Maya-Net-Wpf-DarkScheme/README.md

 ========================

 These 2 samples (MayaWpfPlugin and MayaWpfStandalone) are a reworked version of the Maya devkit plug-in wpfexamples.
-The plug-in version was enhanced to preview multiple objects, with camera and lights.
+The plug-in version was enhanced to preview multiple objects, with camera, shaders and lights.
 The standalone version is to demonstrate how to write a Maya standalone application using the Maya .NET API (they both use the Maya Dark Scheme assembly present on this repo).

+For the standalone sample.
-<b>*Important!*</b> because we compile and run C# code on the fly, the current working directory <b>*must*</b> be
+<b>*Important!*</b> because Maya .NET assemblies aren;t signed and not in the GAC the executable should be in
 the Maya directory where resides the Maya API .NET assemblies (I.e. openmayacpp.dll / openmayacs.dll).
-Do not forget to set your debugger working directory otherwise the 'Search' button will fail.
-And create a PostBuild event like this:
+For example, create a PostBuild event like this:

     copy "$(TargetPath)" "C:\Program Files\Autodesk\Maya2014\bin"

 --------
 Written by Cyrille Fauvel (Autodesk Developer Network)